 Each type of engagement ring has a different style and design details.
 Different types of engagement rings may even hold different symbolic meanings.
 Choosing the right one for you is sometimes an exhaustive task.
 Whether you’re searching for yourself or your loved one, there’s a lot of pressure in finding the right traditional or simulated diamond jewelry.
 Your engagement ring is an adornment that you will hold close to your heart for the rest of your life, so it’s important you choose one that you can admire forever.
 Instead of diving into all types of different engagement rings at once, you should first understand the pros and cons of each style so that you can slim down your choices.
 From most loved to most unique, the list goes on and on.
 Read on to learn about all of the different types of engagement rings to get you on your way to picking the absolute perfect one.

-Different Engagement RingsWhile the style of your engagement ring should first and foremost represent your taste, there’s no doubt it will be seen by many others, too.
+Types of Engagement RingsWhile the style of your engagement ring should first and foremost represent your taste, there’s no doubt it will be seen by many others, too.
 You want to find a design that can balance the style you love, with ones you’ll be proud to show off throughout the years.
 To do that, you should first learn about each different style so you can narrow your search down.
 Here are the top different engagement rings to learn about before beginning your search.
 These five styles are among the most popular engagement ring styles:

 While three stone rings were once a relatively classic design, they are now becoming much more modern in style.
 Whether it features colored side stones for a pop of hue, or elongated stone shapes like Marquise or Emerald, this polished style will catch everyone’s eye.
-Along with its glamourous appeal, it also carries a deep sentimental meaning of past, present and future.
+Along with its glamorous appeal, three stone engagement rings carry a deep sentimental meaning of past, present and future.
 So while you embark on this new chapter of your life, you can hold the memories of the past dear to your heart.

 Since there are so many different variations of accented rings, each one will look different.
 The common setting of accent stones is prong-set, but you can also opt for channel, pave, bezel, and many other styles.
 Each one will not only differ in appearance and price but also on safety.
 Dainty stones- such as pave set accents- are more prone to falling out over time, while settings like bezel settings are much more secure.

 Vintage designs are popular in almost all handcrafted adornments—from clothing to accessories.
 Which is why it makes sense that it’s also extremely popular in the engagement space.
-These types of designs are usually designed in warm metal types such as yellow and rose gold, or with a mix of metals.
+Vintage style engagement rings are usually designed in warm metal types such as yellow and rose gold, or with a mix of metals.
 They may also feature dainty metalwork and a unique prong setting that adds extra details.
 It’s important to choose a stone that is durable enough for a lifetime and longer so it can be turned into a family heirloom piece if you choose to do so.

 Top Five Different Stone Shapes